1999–2000 Toronto Raptors season: Regular season

+NBA playoffs

-In the Eastern Conference First Round of the 2000 NBA playoffs, the Raptors faced off against the New York Knicks; it was the first ever playoff appearance for both Carter and McGrady.
-However, the Raptors were swept by the Knicks in three straight games, as Carter struggled shooting just .300 in field-goal percentage, averaging 19.3 points per game during the series.
+In the Eastern Conference First Round of the 2000 NBA playoffs, the Raptors faced off against the 3rd–seeded New York Knicks, who were led by All-Star guard Allan Houston, Latrell Sprewell and Patrick Ewing; it was the first ever NBA playoff appearance for both Carter and McGrady.
+However, the Raptors lost the first two games to the Knicks on the road at Madison Square Garden, before losing Game 3 at home, 87–80 at the Air Canada Centre, thus losing the series in a three-game sweep; Carter struggled shooting just .300 in field-goal percentage, averaging 19.3 points per game during the series.

-The Raptors finished ninth in the NBA in home-game attendance, with an attendance of 756,496 at the Air Canada Centre during the regular season.
-Following the season, McGrady was traded to the Orlando Magic after three seasons with the Raptors, while Christie was dealt to the Sacramento Kings, Dee Brown signed as a free agent with the Magic, and Butch Carter was fired as head coach.
+Notable incidents

-Butch Carter was fired on June 13, 2000, after the organization decided they wanted a return of "stability" to the franchise.
+On June 13, 2000, the Raptors fired Butch Carter as head coach, after the organization decided they wanted a return of "stability" to the franchise.
 In his last season as coach of the Raptors, he invited friend and rap star Percy Miller, otherwise known as "Master P", to the pre-season training camp to try out for the team.
 Carter claimed it was an attempt to deflect media attention away from Vince Carter, but was criticized for trying to draw attention to himself and his friendship with Miller.
 Carter also released a book where he claimed that his coach at Indiana University, Bobby Knight, had launched into a racist tirade during practice, which Knight denied.

 Carter was involved in public feuds with Vince Carter and McGrady, limiting their minutes because he did not want to burn them out in their young careers.
 Carter also had an off-court feud with his ex-wife.
-During the opening round of the NBA playoffs against the Knicks, Knicks center and former Raptors player Marcus Camby, who had played under Carter during the second half of the 1997–98 season, made what Carter considered an inflammatory remark about Carter by calling him a "liar", and Carter decided to file a $5-million defamation suit against him for what he said were inaccurate statements.
+During the opening round of the NBA playoffs against the Knicks, Knicks center and former Raptors player Marcus Camby, who had played under Carter during the second half of the 1997–98 season, made what Carter considered an inflammatory remark about Carter by calling him a "liar".
+Carter decided to file a $5-million defamation suit against Camby for what he said were inaccurate statements.
 NBA Deputy Commissioner Russ Granik believed it was a frivolous suit and criticized Carter for filing it, which led to Carter dropping the suit.

-In his last few weeks as Raptors coach, Butch Carter made attempts to ouster friend Glen Grunwald as General Manager, and was cited as one of the reasons why McGrady decided to leave the team and sign with the Orlando Magic.
+In his last few weeks as Raptors coach, Butch Carter made attempts to ouster friend Glen Grunwald as General Manager, and was cited as one of the reasons why McGrady decided to leave the team.
 The Raptors organization, players, and fans all had decided that Carter's off-court issues were too much of a distraction for the team going forward.

-This season saw the Raptors change their uniforms, adding side panels to their jerseys and shorts.
-The home jerseys remained in use until 2006, while the road jerseys lasted until 2003, where the city name "Toronto" was replaced with the team name "Raptors" on the front of their jerseys.
+Aftermath

+Following the season, McGrady was traded to the Orlando Magic after three seasons with the Raptors, while Christie was traded to the Sacramento Kings, Dee Brown signed as a free agent with the Magic, and Butch Carter was fired as head coach.